jiechenmc/seawolf/README.md

 $ npm install && npm run dev
 ```

-The following steps assume you have `Go` and `Docker` installed on your system and that you are at the root of the project.
+The following steps assume you are on a `Linux/Unix` like system and you have `Go` and `Docker` installed and that you are at the root of the project.

 Please see https://go.dev/doc/install to install `Go` and https://docs.docker.com/engine/install/ to install `Docker`.